 Our connection to plants and animals is at the core of our and the earth’s healing and well-being.
 Some of the most sacred relationships we have in our lives are those with our animal companions or the wild animals living right outside our doors.

 How we live and how we consciously connect to the world around us informs the quality of our lives and the lives of every other being.
 As humans, we have a deep and sacred responsibility to live on this earth in a conscious and eco-centric way.
+Not only does this support others, but it allows us to walk out truest, most authentic path through our personal and professional lives.

 In service of this mission, I offer several individual and group programs grounded in Place-Based Spiritual Arts , a methodology I’ve developed as an answer to our disconnected state of being.